Michael Comyn: Re. Clifford and O'Sullivan

-James Comyn QC cites the Clifford and O'Sullivan case as a leading authority in the field of constitutional law.
+James Comyn cites the Clifford and O'Sullivan case as a leading authority in the field of constitutional law.
 The lives of 42 men were at stake.
-Michael Comyn KC revealed later that King George V became aware of the details about the 42 men facing the death penalty.
+Michael Comyn revealed later that King George V became aware of the details about the 42 men facing the death penalty.
 He was reported to be shocked and personally "interfered" to ensure that the sentences of death were not carried out.
 None of the 42 men were executed.
 Shortly after the Anglo-Irish Treaty, these men received their freedom.

 "In Michael Comyn's view the case had been brought to an end through the intervention of King George V, who, he said, secured a promise from the prime minister that no executions would take place and that Peace would be made".
 It also notes that no republican prisoner whose case Comyn took up during the "troubles" suffered the death penalty.
 Other notable cases included his appeal to the House of Lords on behalf of the suffragette Georgina Frost.

 After the truce in 1921 it is stated that Comyn met with Arthur Griffith and Austin Stack in London.
 He is said to have revealed "intelligence" from a highly placed British source that Lloyd George (Prime Minister) "would negotiate on lines that would satisfy Smuts and would go to the country rather than to war if those negotiations failed".